The logarithmic Dirichlet Laplacian on Ahlfors regular spaces: Introduction

 with $\W = \{f\in L^2(X,\mu):\E (f,f) <\infty \}$ in the real Hilbert space $L^2(X,\mu)$.
 We call $\Delta$ the \textit{logarithmic Dirichlet Laplacian}, due to the logarithmic singularity of $\E$ (see Lemma \ref{lem:Ahlfors_estimates}) which forces the logarithmic growth of its spectrum.

 At first glance, $\Delta$ resembles the fractional Dirichlet Laplacian $\Delta_{\alpha}$, for $0<\alpha <1$.
 The latter is the generator of the Dirichlet form given by (\ref{eq: intro0}), but with singular kernel $d(x,y)^{-(\delta +\alpha)}$ instead of $d(x,y)^{-\delta}$.
-This form has been studied in terms of its H\"older continuous heat kernel and plays an important role in the study of fractional Sobolev spaces, see Chen-Kumagai-Wang \cite{CKW} and Grigor'yan-Hu-Lau \cite{GHL}.
+This form has been studied in terms of its H\"older continuous heat kernel and plays an important role in the study of fractional Sobolev spaces, see Chen-Kumagai-Wang \cite{CKW}, Grigor'yan-Hu-Lau \cite{GHL} and Nahmod's Calder\'on-Zygmund theoretic approach \cite{Nah}.

 However, $\Delta_{\alpha}$ differs quite drastically from $\Delta$ due to the logarithmic behaviour of the latter, which does not allow $\Delta$ to have such a regular heat kernel.
 The trade-off is the compatibility of $\Delta$ with non-isometric group actions on the metric space $(X,d)$.
 This feature is not enjoyed by $\Delta_{\alpha}$, as we showcase in Subsection \ref{sec:CBA}.
 It is exactly this property that allows us to incorporate actions of Kleinian groups on their limit sets in Connes' noncommutative geometry programme \cite{Connes}.
 Although in this paper we refrain from expanding on this programme, we note that our approach to analysing $\Delta$ has been dictated by it.